speakeasyjs/speakeasy/README.md

 authentication, that supports Google Authenticator and other two-factor apps.

-It includes robust support for custom token lengths, authentication windows, and other features, and includes helpers like a secret key generator.
+It includes robust support for custom token lengths, authentication windows, hash algorithms like SHA256 and SHA512, and other features, and includes helpers like a secret key generator.

 Speakeasy implements one-time passcode generators as standardized by the [Initiative for Open Authentication (OATH)][oath].
 The HMAC-Based One-Time